Cikilaxʷm: Controlled Burn

 The word cikilaxʷm [tseekiLAHkwum] means “prescribed fire” in nsyilxcən, the language belonging to the syilx (Okanagan) People.
 It relates to traditional burning practices that nourish the land and community, bringing healing and rejuvenation.

-Thanks to the generous support of Odlum Brown, Ballet Kelowna will offer 150 accessible “Pay-What-You-Wish” seats at each performance of Cikilaxʷm: Controlled Burn.
+Thanks to the generous support of Odlum Brown, Ballet Kelowna will offer 150 accessible “Pay-What-You-Wish” seats at each of the three performances of Cikilaxʷm: Controlled Burn.

 Other Partners Include: BC Arts Council’s Arts Impact Program, Deux Mille Foundation, The Hamber Foundation, and Gord Downie & Chanie Wenjack Fund.